 While I enjoyed the Christmas morning feeling of unboxing new clothing, I found the experience at times to be underwhelming, and their items tend to be fairly expensive.
 You’re paying full price for the convenience and privilege of discovering new brands.

-(To learn more about my experience, see my in-depth review of Stitch Fix and discover why I returned everything in the box.)
+(To learn more about my experience, see my in-depth review of Stitch Fix and discover why I returned everything in the box.
+Twice.)

 Companies like Stitch Fix

 If you like the idea behind Stitch Fix but are looking for alternatives, keep reading.
-There are a number of companies like Stitch Fix who serve up personalized selections of clothing to try on at home.
+There are a number of companies like Stitch Fix who serve up personalized selections of clothing to try on at home via online personal stylists.

-Wantable is a styling service that selects personalized clothing for women and men.
+Wantable is an online personal styling service that selects personalized clothing for women and men.
 Women can select a “style edit,” for business and casual clothing, or an “activewear edit” for athleisure.
 Men are eligible to receive activewear boxes only.

 “We are focused on being everything to everyone, since each box is completely different,” Founder and CEO Jalem Getz told Milwaukee Magazine.

 The company originally specialized in boxes of accessories for women.
-They have since pivoted to “style” and “activewear” edits, making them more of a direct competitor to a company like Stitch Fix or Trunk Club.
+They have since pivoted to “style” and activewear edits for women, as well as Active Edits for men, making them more of a direct competitor to a company like Stitch Fix or Trunk Club.

 Like Stitch Fix, Wantable charges a $20 styling fee per “edit,” which isn’t refundable or transferrable.
 That styling fee can, however, be applied to any item of clothing you choose to buy from the edit you receive.